christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 **9 9\.
 Identifying the Flavian Scribes**

-If it possible to identify who wrote the bible by looking at sects of the Imperial cult.
+It is possible to identify who wrote the bible by looking at sects of the Imperial cult.

 **9.1 Christianity**